Test weight for Canadian grains

 Conversion factors and different grains

-Different grains have different densities.
-As a result, all different grains have different conversion factors.
-When converting from grams per half litre to pounds per Avery bushel, there is no single conversion factor that can be applied to all grains.
+Different grains have different densities, so all grains have different conversion factors.
+When converting from grams per 0.5 litre to pounds per Avery bushel, there is no single conversion factor that can be applied to all grains.

 Make sure to use the conversion factors and methods appropriate for the grain being measured.

 Following the test weight procedures, a weight is obtained for the 0.5 litre volume of grain.
 However, the weight of grain in a 0.5 litre container must be converted to more meaningful volumes that are much greater than a 0.5 litre.
 There are 2 methods for converting test weight to larger volumes.